A gentle pollen-season routine

 The rinse-first ritual

 Keep it simple.
-Before you touch the car, hit it with a long, flooding rinse from the top down.
-I use a regular garden hose with the nozzle set to something soft — not a pressure washer, not for this.
-The goal is to float as much pollen as possible off the paint before anything solid touches it.
+Before anything solid touches the car, hit it with a long flooding rinse, top down.
+A plain garden hose, nozzle set to the soft fan pattern — not a pressure washer, not for this.
+The goal is to float as much pollen off the clear coat as possible while everything's wet and lubricated.
+Count to sixty on the roof alone.
+That feels like forever.
+Do it anyway.

 Don't forget the cabin filter